apereo/apereo.github.io/_posts/uportal/2018-06-06-up-annual-report.md

 the uPortal community
 [put together][thread soliciting uPortal report inputs].

-This post works from that content with an additional style and edit pass.
+This post works from that content, evolving towards a more free-standing yet hyperlinked read.

 uPortal continues to lead as an open source enterprise portal solution built by and for higher education.